 In the end, whether to use this approach is a matter of preference and perhaps age.
 A young, fit couple could get the trysail from below and load it onto its track without too much difficulty, so long as they do so long before gale-force winds hit.
 An elderly couple, on the other hand, might prefer the convenience of a separate trysail halyard already attached to a trysail that is already loaded onto the track.

-If our hypothetical boat did not have a permanent inner forestay, Chris Howes, a long-time sailmaker with Doyle Sails, recommends a storm jib set permanently on a torque-rope luff with a continuous-line furler.
-“This is not an inexpensive solution, but it’s practical and works,” he says.
-“Torque ropes are easy to coil and stow and can be built right into the luff of a storm jib.
-With a two-to-one halyard you can get sufficient tension on the luff and once hoisted it’s easy to unroll the storm sail.”
-The same furler could be used with a light-air sail, as is common practice among shorthanded ocean racers.
+If our hypothetical boat did not have a permanent inner forestay, Chris Howes, a long-time sailmaker with Doyle Sails, recommends a storm jib set permanently on a torque-rope luff, could be used instead.
+Not only is it a cost-effective solution, but torque ropes are easy to coil and stow and can be built right into the luff of a storm jib.
+With a two-to-one halyard you can get sufficient tension on the luff and once hoisted it’s easy to unroll.

 One advantage of using your reefed mainsail as a storm sail is that it has a much more efficient sail shape than a trysail.
 Most trysails are cut very flat, and their geometry, with a long leech and foot relative to the luff, make them relatively inefficient, especially if you are the kind of sailor who likes to keep a boat moving during a storm.
 A moving boat gives you more maneuverability, which allows you to get out of the way of the biggest waves.

 On the other hand, many sailors simply view their trysail as a good sail for heaving-to and would rather save the wear and tear on their mainsail.
-If you are like Dave Ullman, you will likely keep racing, but most of us will slow the boat down and take things cautiously.
+If you are a racing sailor, you will also keep racing, but most of us will slow the boat down and take things cautiously.